General rules & meetings

 In the event of a club withdrawing from the league, it shall hand over to the league immediately any cups, shields etc. which belong to the league, and results of all matches such clubs have played shall be considered void.

 Any matter not provided for in these rules shall be referred to the Executive Committee for decision.

 All team applications should be made on the appropriate form and must be in the hands of the League Secretary by 31st July each year.
 Any applications after this date will only be accepted subject to the approval of the Executive Committee.

-Each team registered shall pay an entrance fee of £80 if paid before the end of October or £90 if paid after the end of October.
-The entrance fee will be inclusive of all W&DTTL Player Registration Fees and LTTA Affiliation Fees, but does not include Table Tennis England Individual Membership Fees (to include elements for Personal Accident Insurance and Public Liability Insurance) and TT365 subscription fees.
+Each team registered shall pay an entrance fee of £60 if paid before the end of October or £70 if paid after the end of October.
+The entrance fee will be inclusive of all W&DTTL Player Registration Fees and LTTA Affiliation Fees, but does not include Table Tennis England Individual Membership Fees (to include elements for Personal Accident Insurance and Public Liability Insurance).

 All League Fees should be paid on or before the first League Meeting following the start of the season; also registration of players must be in the hands of the League Secretary at or before the pre season meeting.